DBsaiyan1321/munny/README.md

+# To View the Application

+## 1
 Visit [this link](dbsaiyan1321.github.io/munny/)

-OR

-# 1
-Clone this repo to your machine.
+**OR**

 # 2
+1. Clone this repo to your machine.
-Run "npm install" in your console.
+2. Run "npm install" in your console.

-# 3
-Run "npm start" and visit localhost:3000
+3. Run "npm start" and visit localhost:3000